iterative/dvc.org/static/docs/commands-reference/metrics.md

 **Options:**

-* `type` - specify a type of the metric file that will be used to determine how `dvc metrics show` will handle displaying it.
-This type will be saved into the respective `.dvc` file and will be used automatically in `dvc metrics show`.
+* `-t`, `--type` - specify a type of the metric file.
+It will be used to determine how `dvc metrics show` handles displaying it.
+This type will be saved into the respective `.dvc` file and will be used automatically in the `dvc metrics show`.

-* `xpath` - specify a path within a metric file.
+* `-x`, `--xpath` - specify a path within a metric file.
 Similar to XPath for XML.
 This path will be saved into the respective `.dvc` file and will be used automatically in `dvc metrics show`.